 ❖ Lord's Prayer:

-us our debts as we forgive our debtors.
-Lead us not
+Give us this day our daily bread and forgive us our debts as we forgive our debtors.

-into temptation but deliver us from evil.
+Lead us not into temptation but deliver us from evil.
 For thine is the kingdom, the power, the glory, now and forever.
 Amen.

 OFFERING & OFFERTORY ANTHEM: